-- MRWA Chief Executive to lead in conjunction with the Chief Executive of Wirral BC, on the LCR Strategic Waste Management Partnership to develop a new Zero Waste 2040 Strategy for the LCR - Develop the Authority's approach to the planning of future waste management services, in preparation for the procurement of the replacement services currently delivered under the existing Waste Management & Recycling Contract. - To continue to develop and implement the actions of the Authority's Climate Action Plan
+- Implementation of the actions of the Authority's Climate Action Plan - MRWA CEX to lead in conjunction with the CEX Wirral BC, on the LCR Strategic Waste Management Partnership to agree a new Zero Waste 2040 Strategy for the LCR - Implement the Authority's approach to the planning of future waste management services, in preparation for the procurement of the replacement services currently delivered under the existing Waste Management & Recycling Contract. - To implement the MRWA Zero Waste Strategy 2040 so that it is embedded in the Authority's procedures and processes - Develop a new approach to Levy Mechanism agreed with District Councils - Review the Authority's approach to Minimum Revenue Provision set aside with a view to improving the cashflow for the Authority - To respond to the recommendations arising from the external auditors' review of the Authority's accounts and value for money. - To review procurement arrangements and responsibilities in the light of the new financial system & procurement introduced by St Helen's and the new Procurement Regulations that came into force in 2024/25.